• Skip to primary navigation

 They're varieties of berry-fruit from Capsicum plants which originated in Bolivia before spreading all around the world.

-As with my post on substitutes for green onions, I feel the best way to know what makes an ideal substitute for something is to 1st understand why that ingredient is being used, which is usually to:
+As with my post on substitutes for green onions, I feel the best way to know what makes an ideal substitute for something is to first understand why that ingredient is being used, which is usually to:

 1. Add flavour & complexity (sweetness or smokiness)